KhronosGroup/glTF/specification/README.md

 ### glTF.bufferViews

-A dictionary object of [`bufferView`](#reference-bufferView)s.
+A dictionary object of [`bufferView`](#reference-bufferView) objects.
 The name of each bufferView is an id in the global glTF namespace that is used to reference the bufferView.
 A bufferView is a view into a buffer generally representing a subset of the buffer.

 * **Type**: `object`
 * **Required**: No, default: `{}`